oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 improved high availability features, call timeouts, and `other enhancements
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-D60519C3-406F-4588-8DA1-D475D5A3E1F6>`__.

-The cx_Oracle function :func:`~cx_Oracle.clientversion()` can be used to determine which Oracle Client version is in use and the attribute :attr:`Connection.version` can be used to determine which Oracle Database version a connection is accessing.
+The cx_Oracle function :func:`~cx_Oracle.clientversion()` can be used to determine which Oracle Client version is in use.
+The attribute :attr:`Connection.version` can be used to determine which Oracle Database version a connection is accessing.
 These can then be used to adjust application behavior accordingly.
-Attempts to use some Oracle features that are not supported by a particular client/server combination may result in runtime errors.
-These include:
+Attempts to use Oracle features that are not supported by a particular client/server library combination will result in runtime errors.

-    - when attempting to access attributes that are not supported by the current Oracle Client library you will get the error "ORA-24315: illegal attribute type"

-    - when attempting to use implicit results with Oracle Client 11.2 against Oracle Database 12c you will get the error "ORA-29481:
-      Implicit results cannot be returned to client"

-    - when attempting to get array DML row counts with Oracle Client 11.2 you will get the error "DPI-1050: Oracle Client library must be at version 12.1 or higher"

 Installing cx_Oracle on Linux
 =============================